 How much space apart lilac bushes need to fill in and create a hedge depends on the variety and how tall they get.
 Most lilacs end up reaching 8 feet tall (and can grow taller).
 However, pruning also helps to keep it to a manageable size.
 We planted ours 4 feet apart after seeing that the varieties we planted spread 5-12 feet apart.
 We almost went with 5 feet but to make sure the hedge fills in quickly we spaced them at 4 feet apart.

-‘Space medium-sized lilacs that are 6 to 8 feet tall at maturity 2 to 4 feet apart.
-Place larger lilacs, more than 8 feet tall at maturity, about 4 to 6 feet apart.
-Heavy pruning reduces flowering.
-Spacing lilacs closer also reduces air circulation and makes lilacs more susceptible to disease, such as powdery mildew.’
+You want to space lilacs that are 6 to 8 feet tall at maturity 2 to 4 feet apart.
+For the larger lilacs which are taller than 8 feet tall at maturity, plant about 4 to 6 feet apart.

 How to Take Care of your Lilac Bushes

 Because looking after and growing lilac bushes is new to me I looked up this information.
 Old Farmers Almanac has this guide on how to grow and take care of lilac bushes.

 I look forward to seeing how this hedge fills in!